Other / mixed grade configuration · Winter Garden, FL

 How many students attend Esteem Academy?

 Esteem Academy has 21 students enrolled.
-It is a other school in WINTER GARDEN, FL.
+It is an alternative school in Winter Garden, FL.

 What is the student-teacher ratio at Esteem Academy?